tabruhn/kite-theme/README.md

 However, any files that are not already included must also be updated in the `reactioncommerce:core` `/server/buildtools/module-definitions.js` file, as this defines what files are included for each theme module.

 *Note: if you are developing locally, make sure the .build. directory is deleted before running .build-package.sh*

+# Issues
+For development tasks/issues please use the [Reaction project issues](https://github.com/ongoworks/reaction/issues?state=open).
+We're keeping this as the central issue tracking for all [reactioncommerce:*](https://github.com/reactioncommerce/) packages.
+You can also view issues on our [waffle board](https://waffle.io/reactioncommerce/reaction).